Vivinvai/WildGuard/replit.md

 # Overview

 WildGuard is an AI-powered platform dedicated to wildlife and flora conservation, primarily focusing on Karnataka, India.
 It leverages AI for identifying animals and plants from photos, tracking habitat loss, and providing access to conservation resources.
-The platform's core capabilities include AI identification systems, a **Discover Animals encyclopedia** with videos and comprehensive information, a deforestation tracking dashboard, directories for botanical gardens and wildlife centers, **community engagement portal for NGOs and volunteering**, and educational content.
+The platform's core capabilities include **hybrid AI identification systems with free API integration**, a **Discover Animals encyclopedia with 10+ species featuring videos and comprehensive information**, a deforestation tracking dashboard, directories for botanical gardens and wildlife centers, **community engagement portal for NGOs and volunteering**, and educational content.
 Its ambition is to foster conservation efforts and community engagement through advanced features like AI-powered poaching detection, population trend prediction, automatic wildlife health assessment, satellite habitat monitoring, and a wildlife sightings heatmap, along with new tools for live habitat monitoring, bioacoustic analysis, footprint recognition, and partial image enhancement.

 # User Preferences